 The file manager will open over the editor, covering the entire working area.
 This allows you to browse your files without worrying about your screen size or resolution.

-You will find a top section with actions and navigation helpers, with most of the space used to list your files and the information you need to work with them.
-In March of 2018, we published an update that introduces the ability to switch between List and Grid View.
-Here is a visual example.
+You will find a top section with actions and navigation helpers.
+Most of the space is used to list your files and the information you need to work with them: it's organized into:

 How you Access It

 The file manager will load in several scenarios.
 First of all, you need to edit or create a message or a template.